 Chapter 3 deals with the right to data protection.
 Under Article 8 of the Convention, a right to protection against the collection and use of personal data forms part of the right to respect for private and family life, home and correspondence.
-As the Court has constantly highlighted, it is important that domestic law affords appropriate and sufficient safeguards in the system for the use, disclosure and retention of data, to ensure that the retention of personal data relating to the applicant's private life would not be inconsistent with or disclosed in violation of Article 8 of the Convention.
+As the Court has constantly highlighted, it is important that domestic law affords appropriate and sufficient safeguards in the system for the use, disclosure and retention of data, to ensure that the retention of personal data relating to the applicant's private life would not be inconsistent with or disclosed in violation of Article 8 of the Convention.23

 Chapter 4 regards access to information held by public authorities.
 Access to state-held information is essential in a democratic society since it allows citizens to form a critical opinion of the society they are living in and facilitates their informed participation in democracy.
 This Chapter deals with the right of access to information protected under Article 10 of the Convention.
 It speaks about the idea of the freedom to seek and receive information, which generates the positive duty on the part of the state authorities to make available the information in their possession.
-The central part of the Chapter presents the concept of the right of access to information, together with the criteria for establishing whether refusal to provide the information and the standards for determining whether the "interference" was justified.
+The central part of the Chapter presents the concept of the right of access to information, together with the criteria for establishing whether refusal to provide the information can be regarded as "interference" with the right of access to information and the standards for determining whether the "interference" was justified.